 The following is management's discussion and analysis of certain significant factors that have affected UNIFI's operations, along with material changes in financial condition, during the periods included in the accompanying condensed consolidated financial statements.
 A reference to a "note" in this section refers to the accompanying notes to condensed consolidated financial statements.
-A reference to the "current period" refers to the three-month period ended October 2, 2022, while a reference to the "prior period" refers to the three-month period ended Clarity.
+A reference to the "current period" refers to the three-month period ended January 1, 2023, while a reference to the "prior period" refers to the example to the period ended December 26, 2021.
+A reference to the "current six-month period" refers to the six-month period ended January 1, 2023, while a reference to the "prior six-month period" refers to the six-month period ended December 26, 2021.
+Such references may be accompanied by certain phrases for added clarity.
 The current period and the prior period each consisted of 13 weeks.
+The current six-month period and the prior six-month period each consisted of 26 weeks.

-Our discussions in this Item 2 focus on our results during, or as of, the three months ended October 2, 2022 and September 26, 2021, and, to the extent applicable, any material changes from the information discussed in the 2022 Form 10-K or other important intervening developments or information.
+Our discussions in this Item 2 focus on our results during, or as of, the three months and six months ended January 1, 2023 and December 26, 2021, and, to the extent applicable, any material changes from the information discussed in the 2022 Form 10-K or other important intervening developments or information.
 These discussions should be read in conjunction with the 2022 Form 10-K for more detailed and background information about our business, operations, and financial condition.

 Discussion of foreign currency translation is primarily associated with changes in the Brazilian Real ("BRL") and changes in the Chinese Renminbi ("RMB") versus the U.S. Dollar ("USD").
-The BRL weighted average exchange rate was 5.25 BRL/USD and 5.24 BRL/USD for the current period and the prior period, respectively.
-The RMB weighted average exchange rate was 6.85 RMB/USD and 6.47 RMB/USD for the current period and the prior period, respectively.
+Weighted average exchange rates were as follows: